Branchverse/uni-stg-info2/README.md

 I try to comment on everything that probably exceeds the scope of the lecture like useful libraries or other stuff.

 No guarantee for correctness, feel free to correct me.

+## Setup
+For people struggling with the setup, make sure you have a C++ compiler installed, like Windows Build tools. see [.vscode](./.vscode) settings for more information.